 - Internal prioritisation

 - Internal interviews were conducted with 21 key stakeholders (senior management) within ING covering all the relevant departments.
 Interviewees were asked to score all 18 material topics and express their opinion on the material and emerging topics.

 The stakeholders that took part in the materiality dialogue in 2016 (retail customers, business clients, employees, NGOs, regulators, investors, academics) were chosen because they are impacted by - and have an impact on - our business the most.
 In 2016, due to the qualitative approach, the stakeholder dialogue comprised a limited number of stakeholders based in the Netherlands compared to the 2015 quantitative survey, which covered 1,500+ external respondents across five different countries.

 Integration in the content of our Integrated Report and stakeholder engagement approach

-We use the outcomes of our materiality assessment to inform the content of our Annual Report.
-To learn more about the way we did that this year please see the ’What Matters Most’ chapter and other content in the ING Integrated Report.
-We also use the outcomes to inform our proactive stakeholder engagement approach.
+We use the outcomes of our materiality assessment to shape the content of our Annual Report.
+To learn more about the way we did that this year please see the ’What matters most’ chapter and other content in the ING Integrated Report.
+We also use the outcomes for our proactive stakeholder engagement approach.
 This is adjusted each year as the most important material issues from the assessment represent the issues that are more significant to our stakeholders.